pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Flashing-the-firmware.md

 ![Flashing](./img/flash-1.png)

 ### Step 2.
-Open the Rotorflight configurator and click on [Update Firmware]
+Open the Rotorflight configurator and click on **Update Firmware**.

-Chose All release and Snapshots from the dropdown
+Choose All release and Snapshots from the dropdown.

 Select the Target you identified in Step 1.

-Select Full chip Erase.
-This will remove all previous configurations.
+Select Full chip Erase, this will remove all previous configurations.

-Click on [Load firmware[online]]
+Click on **Load firmware[online]**

 ![Flashing](./img/flash-2.png)

 ### Step 3.
 Check and confirm the target board is correct.

-Click on [Flash Firmware]
+Click on **Flash Firmware**.

 ![Flashing](./img/flash-3.png)

 ### Step 4.
-When the programming is successful click on [Connect].
+When the programming is successful click on **Connect**.

-Click [Apply Custom Defaults] from the popup.
+Click **Apply Custom Defaults** from the popup.
 The FC will now reboot.

 ![Flashing](./img/flash-4.png)